akihikodaki/dts/test_plans/pmdpcap_test_plan.rst

 This test does not requires connections between DUT and tester as it is focused in PCAP devices created by Test PMD.

-It is Test PMD application itself which send and receibes traffic from and to PCAP files, no traffic generator is involved.
+It is Test PMD application itself which send and receives traffic from and to PCAP files, no traffic generator is involved.